AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 ![image](assets/video-overview/video-overview-2.png)

 1. Start by uploading video files to Dynamic Media Classic.
-To do this, open the **Tools Menu** at the bottom of the Dynamic Media Classic extension panel, and choose **Upload to Dynamic Media Classic > Files to [folder name]**, or **Upload to Dynamic Media Classic > Folders to [folder name]**.
+To do this, open the **Tools Menu** at the bottom of the Dynamic Media Classic extension panel, and choose **Upload to Dynamic Media Classic > Files to folder name**, or **Upload to Dynamic Media Classic > Folders to folder name**.
 "Folder name" will be whatever folder you are currently browsing with the extension.
 Video files can be big, so we recommend using FTP for uploading large files.
 As part of the upload, choose one or more Video Presets for encoding your videos.
 Video can be transcoded to MP4 video on upload.
 See the Video Presets topic below for more information on using and creating encoding presets.
 Learn about [Uploading and Encoding Videos](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/video/uploading-encoding-videos.html).
 2. Select or select and modify a video Viewer Preset and preview your video.
 You would either choose a pre-built Viewer Preset or customize your own.
 If you are targeting mobile users, you don't have to do anything here because mobile platforms do not require a viewer or a preset.
 Learn more about [Previewing Videos in a Video Viewer](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/video/previewing-videos-video-viewer.html) and [Adding or Editing a Video Viewer Preset](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/video/previewing-videos-video-viewer.html#adding-or-editing-a-video-viewer-preset).
-3. Run a Video Publish, get the URL, and integrate.The main difference between this step for the video workflow versus the image workflow is that you will run a special Video Publish instead of (or perhaps as well as) the standard Image Serving publish.
+3. Run a Video Publish, get the URL, and integrate.
+The main difference between this step for the video workflow versus the image workflow is that you will run a special Video Publish instead of (or perhaps as well as) the standard Image Serving publish.
 Video viewer integration on the desktop works exactly like image viewer integration, however for mobile devices it's even simpler — all you need is the URL to the video itself.

 ### About Transcoding